olliequ/Reach/README.md

 This project was originally created for a hackathon, whereby its backend was written in node.js.
 It's implementation was rife with bugs, and so after the hackathon concluded I decided to **re-write the entire backend in Django** (a Python backend framework).

 The entire codebase for the website is open-source and presented above.
-This project is still currently active and is served at the domain `https://reachapp.xyz`.
+This project is still currently active and is served at the domain `reachapp.xyz`.
 Check it out and let me know your thoughts!